 The Korean peninsula, roughly 1,030 kilometers long and 175 kilometers wide at its narrowest point, is located in Northeast Asia.
 With Seoul as its capital city, Korea's total land area is 100,364 kilometers squared.
 Korea's neighbors include Japan to the east, China to the west, and Democratic People's Republic of Korea (North Korea) across the northern border.

-Archaeologists think that people started settling in the Korean Peninsula around B.C.
-700,000, during the Paleolithic Age.
-South Korea’s 2017 population was estimated at 51.42 million, and according to the 2017 Population and Housing Census, 49.6% of the population resided in the Seoul metropolitan area.
-This was up by 0.5% from 49.1% in 2010, showing a distinct trend towards concentration of population in the capital.
+Archaeologists think that people started settling in the Korean Peninsula around 700,000 BCE during the Paleolithic Age.
+South Korea’s 2019 population was estimated at 51.71 million, and according to the 2018 Population and Housing Census, 49.8% of the population resided in the Seoul metropolitan area.
+This was up by 0.7% from 49.1% in 2010, showing a distinct trend toward the concentration of the population in the capital.

 Meanwhile, the country’s low birth rate has emerged as a serious social problem.
-The total fertility rate, which represents the average number of children that a woman can have throughout her lifetime, stood at 1.17 in 2016.
-The figure fell after rebounding from a record low of 1.08 in 2005, thanks to the government’s measures to encourage childbirth.
-The number of newborns in 2016 was also the lowest at 406,300.
-Meanwhile the life expectancy of South Koreans reached to 82.1 years (as of 2016), higher than the OECD average.
+In 2019, the total fertility rate, meaning the average number of childbirths by fertile women, stood at 0.92, with the number of newborns reaching 3,02,700, all of which were the lowest ever recorded.
+Meanwhile, the life expectancy of South Koreans reached 82.7 years (as of 2018), higher than the OECD average (80.7 years).